ibm-messaging/event-streams-samples/kafka-java-liberty-sample/docs/CF_Standard_Enterprise_Plan.md

-# IBM Cloud Foundry deployment to an Enterprise Plan Event Streams for IBM Cloud
+# IBM Cloud Foundry deployment to an Standard/Enterprise Plan Event Streams for IBM Cloud

 ## Overview

 To deploy and run the sample:
-* Create a Cloud Foundry Service Alias for your Enterprise Service
+* Create a Cloud Foundry Service Alias for your Standard/Enterprise Service
 * Setup your `manifest.yml` with your service details
 * Use `ibmcloud cf push --no-start` to deploy the app to IBM Cloud Foundry
 * Re-configure binding with Manager role